google/WebFundamentals/src/content/en/updates/2017/12/chrome-64-media-updates.md

 ## Unsupported playbackRate raises an exception {: #unsupported-playbackRate-raises-exception }

-Following an [HTML specification change], when media elements' playbackRate is set to a value not supported by Chrome (eg. negative value), a "NotSupportedError" DOMException is thrown in Chrome 63.
+Following an [HTML specification change], when media elements' `playbackRate` is set to a value not supported by Chrome (e.g. a negative value), a "NotSupportedError" DOMException is thrown in Chrome 63.

 ```js